 Following the quality of the fantasy book, readers often flock to their favorite authors and buy up whatever narratives they have in their stockpile of work.

-The book industry places a particularly heavy emphasis on branding.
+The book industry places a weighty emphasis on branding.
 Since there’s such an overwhelming selection of books out there, people are more likely to read from a few choice authors rather than experiment with a host of random authors.

-Once they discover this diamond in the rough, however, they’re likely to stick with the brand of the author and read through several of their other works before testing the waters yet again.
+Once they discover this diamond in the rough, however, they’re likely to stick with the author’s brand and read through several of their other works before testing the waters yet again.